 We will also consider all these theories over $\ZZ$ via a sign assignment for lens space grid diagrams constructed in \cite{Celoria_2023}.
 After describing how to assign a sign to each rectangle in a grid diagram, we will reprove all the results over $\ZZ$.
 Using the universal coefficient theorem, this construction allows us to consider grid homology over any base field.
 In particular, one can use $\QQ$ as the base ring so that we can relate our theory to existing constructions that are only defined over rational numbers.

 In \cite{Sarkar2010ANO}, Sarkar introduced the concept of weak equivalence between coherent orientation systems and the concept of weak equivalence between sign assignments.
 It was demonstrated that for an $l$-component link in $S^3$, both kinds of equivalence classes form a set of size $2^{l-1}$ and there is a natural bijection between these sets.
-In \cite{eftekhary2018signassignmentslinkfloer}, Eftekhary showed that orientation systems with negative boundary degeneration can be identified with true sign assignments for grid homology in $S^3$ which was introduced in \cite{MR2372850}.
+In \cite{eftekhary2018signassignmentslinkfloer}, Eftekhary showed that orientation systems with negative boundary degeneration can be identified with true sign assignments for grid homology in $S^3$, which was introduced in \cite{MR2372850}.
 Note that our sign assignments coincide with theirs when the background manifold is $S^3$.
 This contrasts with the positive ones considered in \cite{MR3412088} which will lead to `false' sign assignments according to their notation.
-Despite this distinction, one can easily check that true and false assignments are weakly equivalent in sense of \cite{Sarkar2010ANO}.
+Despite this distinction, one can easily check that true and false assignments are weakly equivalent in the sense of \cite{Sarkar2010ANO}.
 Similarly, orientation systems with negative and positive boundary degeneration are also weakly equivalent in sense of \cite{Sarkar2010ANO}.
 Consequently, one can generalize the argument presented in \cite{Sarkar2010ANO} to see that grid homology with true assignment is isomorphic to knot Floer homology with canonical orientation system, as defined in the context of \cite{MR3412088}.
+In fact, all these concepts could be generalized to lens spaces, and the last isomorphism remains true in this broader context.
+We will prove the following theorem in the last section as a simple illustration of this and we will come back to this point in a future work. \begin{thm} Various versions of grid homologies for knots and links in lens spaces defined using true and false assignments over $\ZZ[U_1,\ldots,U_{2n+m}]$ coincide. \end{thm}

-\begin{rmk}(Convention about integer coefficients) In fact, all these concepts could be generalized to lens spaces, and the last isomorphism remains true in this broader context.
-We give a simple in illustration of this in the last section and we will come back to this point in a future work.
-Therefore, our result can be regarded as a resolution cube for the classical knot Floer homology, rather than being limited solely to the combinatorially defined grid homology.
+\begin{rmk}(Convention about integer coefficients) Using these facts, our result can be regarded as a resolution cube for the classical knot Floer homology, rather than being limited solely to the combinatorially defined grid homology.
 Additionally, we would like to highlight that the canonical orientation system from \cite{MR3412088} was used by Dowlin in \cite{MR4777638} to describe the oriented resolution cube of knot Floer homology, so our result, when restricted to $S^3$, gives rise to a combinatorial description of that cube.
-Hopefully, this may be helpful for further application. \end{rmk}
+We hope this may be helpful for further application. \end{rmk}